Introduction to Zazen Practice

 In the dojo the four fundamental postures are taught: how to sit, how to stand, how to walk and how to lie down, all natural positions of the human body.

-Entre las sesiones de zazen, A specific way of walking called kin-hin is usually practiced.
+Between the sessions of zazen, A specific way of walking called kin-hin is usually practiced.
 Recognizing the importance of upright posture and walking in human life, Zen Buddhism has developed this style of marching, based on great concentration and perfect harmony between movement and breathing.
 The practice of kin-hin dates back to Shakyamuni Buddha and has been carefully preserved in Zen.
-Kin-hin it, in essence, zazen en movimiento.
+Kin-hin it, in essence, zazen in motion.

 After bowing in gasshō towards the zafu and the other practitioners, we place the thumb inside the left fist, which is located in front of the solar plexus, covering it with the palm of the right hand.
 This position of the hands is called isshu, similar a sasshu, which is used to walk at a fast pace in the dojo, to stand and also to do kin-hin.
 Each practitioner can choose between sasshu o isshu for kin-hin, depending on your state.